eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/create-your-first-microservice-javascript.md

 Let's build a microservice that computes a real-time [moving average](https://wikipedia.org/wiki/Moving_average) from the input, which will send the result to any other microservices that might be listening.
 We'll also set up a dynamic configuration of the rolling window size.
 We can later change the configuration without needing to restart anything.

-If we're in a hurry, we can [skip ahead to the end](#the-final-moving-average-code).
+If you're in a hurry, you can [skip ahead to the end](#the-final-moving-average-code).

 ## Project Setup

-Since we're going to be writing a new microservice, we'll need to create a project directory.
-Let's create it inside our tutorial's previous working directory that we should already be in.
+Since you're going to be writing a new microservice, you'll need to create a project directory.
+Let's create it inside your tutorial's previous working directory that you should already be in.

-Let's name our project "moving-average" and create our service's `"main"` entry point.
+Let's name your project "moving-average" and create your service's `"main"` entry point.

 ```bash
 mkdir moving-average